 First of all, I would like to say a big thank you to Bethany House Publishers for sending me a copy of this new book.
 Invitation is a book made up of four short stories, each one from the perspective of a different character.
 These four characters don’t know each other at the beginning of the book, but by the end of the book after a few adventures that seem anything but coincidental, they are convinced they are being brought together for some larger purpose.
 They just don’t know what that might be.

-Years ago I read a novel written by Tracie Peterson, and while it has been years since reading that novel, I remember thinking how wonderfully written it was and how beautifully it handled difficult situations from a Christian perspective.
+Years ago I read a novel written by Tracie Peterson, and I remember thinking how wonderfully written it was and how beautifully it handled difficult situations from a Christian perspective.
 That being said, when I saw that she had a new novel coming out, I jumped at the chance for a sneak peek, and I would like to say a huge thank you to Bethany House Publishers for providing me with a free copy of A Love Transformed in exchange for an honest review.
 Keep on Reading!

 This book is a story about family, specifically the women in one family, trying to share truths and find healing after years of secret keeping has left anger and bitterness lingering in their lives.
 One of my favorite things about this novel was the cross-generational relationships – mother/ daughter with Perla and Sadie and grandmother/ granddaughter with Perla and Ella.
 I love novels in which the story overlaps generations of a family and was pleased to find that this novel includes several generations and has a strong emphasis on your roots and not forgetting where you came from.
 The characters were so well-written that I felt as if I knew them personally.
 It was refreshing to read about a family that has faith at its center and to see characters praying when seeking answers to difficult questions.
 Keep on Reading!